sys-bio/libsbml-draw/README.md

 ## How to build the Python documentation

-The ReadTheDocs documentation is in the docs directory of the libsbml-draw repo, and the configuration is specified in the docs/source/conf.py file.
+The ReadTheDocs documentation is in the `docs` directory of the libsbml-draw repo, and the configuration is specified in the `docs/source/conf.py` file.

 The ReadTheDocs documentation is automatically updated each time a push is made to the libsbml-draw repo.

-A link to the C/C++ documentation is located in the docs\source\refmanual\c_api.rst file.
+A link to the C/C++ documentation is located in the `docs\source\refmanual\c_api.rst` file.

 ## How to build the C/C++ documentation

-The C/C++ documentation is located in the doxy dir of the libsbml-draw repo.
+The C/C++ documentation is located in the `doxy` dir of the libsbml-draw repo.
 GitHub pages are used to make the documentation available online.
+To make this work, a gh-pages branch of the libsbml-draw repo was created.

 The ReadTheDocs documentation for libsbml-draw contains a link to this C/C++ documentation.

 To build the documentation:

-1. libsbml-draw> cd doxy
+1. `libsbml-draw> cd doxy`
-2. libsbml-draw\doxy> doxygen doxy.cfg
+2. `libsbml-draw\doxy> doxygen doxy.cfg`

   By executing the two commands above, the documentation will be generated.
-The output directory of this build is specified in the doxy.cfg file.
-Currently, it is set to output to the doxy/build directory.
+The output directory of this build is specified in the `doxy.cfg` file.
+Currently, it is set to output to the `doxy/build` directory.

 To update the documentation available online:

-1. In the libsbml-draw repo, checkout the remote gh-pages branch:
+1. In the libsbml-draw repo, checkout the `remote gh-pages branch`:

-	libsbml-draw> git fetch origin
+	`libsbml-draw> git fetch origin`
-	libsbml-draw> git checkout -b gh-pages origin/gh-pages
+	`libsbml-draw> git checkout -b gh-pages origin/gh-pages`

 2. Verify that you are on the gh-pages branch (the asterisk should be next to gh-pages):

-	libsbml-draw> git branch -a
+	`libsbml-draw> git branch -a`

-3. Copy the files in the doxy\build directory to the libsbml-draw directory of the gh-pages branch
+3. Copy the files in the `doxy\build` directory to the libsbml-draw directory of the `gh-pages branch`

 4. push the new files:

-	libsbml-draw> git push
+	`libsbml-draw> git push`

 ## How to compile the C/C++ SBNW library

  * Build the latest version of <a href="http://sourceforge.net/projects/sbml/files/libsbml/">libSBML</a> from source.

-   **VIDEO** showing steps to follow to build from source using CMAKE and Visual Studio:
+   There is a **VIDEO** which shows the steps to follow to build from source using CMAKE and Visual Studio:

     https://www.youtube.com/watch?v=e_Lydwzx-Hg, note that a few steps differ from what is shown in the video: